RULE 8.4 SUMMONS IN ACTION FOR DIVORCE,

 (3) All currently available insurance coverage must be maintained and continued without change in coverage or beneficiary designation.

-(b) Restraining Provisions - Action to Determine Parental Rights and Responsibilities.
-A summons in an action to determine parental rights and responsibilities must be issued by the clerk under seal of the court, or by an attorney for a party to the action, and include the following restraining provisions:
+(b) Restraining Provisions - Custody.
+A summons in a custody action must be issued by the clerk under seal of the court, or by an attorney for a party to the action, and include the following restraining provisions:

 (1) Except for temporary periods, neither party may remove any of their minor children from North Dakota without the written consent of the other party or order of the court.